spacetelescope/style-guides/guides/where-to-put-your-data.md

 4. Click on the "gear" icon by "Shared Link" (or the gear might be "Link Settings" depending on your browser)
 5. Make sure "Allow Download" is checked
 6. You should see a "Direct Link" field at the bottom of the panel.
 This is the link to the file.
-A more human friendly URL can be obtained using the instructions below.
+An intuitive URL can be obtained using the instructions below.

-DMD has provided a redirect service that replaces the hashed box filename with a more human-friendly URL; currently this works for any files uploaded and shared in the `DMD_Managed_Data` folder.

 #### Human-Friendly URLs to public Box files
-DMD maintains a redirector API to retrieve files from Box using a more intuitive URL than provided by Box.
+DMD maintains a redirector API to retrieve files from Box using a more intuitive URL than the default.
 The link is constructed as follows:

 1. The base of the URL is https://data.science.stsci.edu/redirect
 2. Each nested folder within the `DMD_Managed_Data` folder is a path added to the URL.
+You can see the nested path at the top of the box web interface, underneath the Box search bar.
 3. The final path is the name of the file you uploaded.

 For example, https://data.science.stsci.edu/redirect/JWST/jwst-data_analysis_tools/README.txt

 ## Python